Retired mechanical engineer with an interest in genealogy since 1976, and a home computer since 1986.

-I have registered several hundred graves that are not related to my families, and I would be happy to transfer to any relative.
+I have registered several hundred graves that are not related to my families, and I would be happy to transfer.

 I'm working on memorials for the alumni of Frankfurt American High School, and for the Class of 1961 of Wichita High School North.
 Old friends are not forgotten.

 On memorials, I like to see photos of the person taken when they were young, as well as later in life.